dhellmann/pymotw/PyMOTW/os/index.rst

 problem.

-More detailed information about the file can be accessed using :func:`os.stat()` or :func:`os.lstat()` (if you want the status of something that might be a symbolic link).
+More detailed information about the file can be accessed using :func:`stat()` or :func:`lstat()` (for checking the status of something that might be a symbolic link).

 .. include:: os_stat.py
     :literal:
     :start-after: #end_pymotw_header

-Once again, your results will vary depending on how the example code was installed.
+Once again, the output will vary depending on how the example code was installed.
 Try passing different filenames on the command line to ``os_stat.py``.

 .. {{{cog